mmistakes/minimal-mistakes/_drafts/zio-kafka.md

     .withGroupId("stocks-consumer")
 ```

-Here we have the minimum configuration needed: The list of Kafka brokers in the cluster and the _group-id_ of the consumer.
+**Here we have the minimum configuration needed: The list of Kafka brokers in the cluster and the _group-id_ of the consumer**.
 As we said, all the consumers sharing the same group-id belong to the same consumer group.

 The `ConsumerSettings` is a _builder-like_ class that exposes many methods to configure all the properties a consumer needs.
 For example, we can give the consumer any known property using the following procedure: